Introduction

 Section 4: Coupling and Dependency Depth

-Coupling is how much modules depend on each other.
-Afferent coupling counts how many modules depend on this one (high = many dependents, fragile to change).
-Efferent coupling counts how many modules this one depends on (high = rigid, many things must work for it to work).
-Dependency depth is how many layers of transitive dependencies exist.
+Coupling measures module dependency.
+Afferent coupling shows how many modules depend on this one (more dependents = fragile).
+Efferent coupling indicates how many modules this module depends on (more dependencies = rigid).
+Dependency depth reflects layers of transitive dependencies.

-A module imported by 70% of the codebase becomes a bottleneck: change it and you risk breaking most of the system.
-A module that imports 20 others is hard to test in isolation.
-Deep inheritance hierarchies (5+ levels) make reasoning about behavior difficult because behavior is scattered across many classes.
+A module used by 70% of the codebase becomes a bottleneck: changing it risks breaking most of the system.
+A module importing 20 others is hard to test alone.
+Deep inheritance (5+ levels) complicates understanding behavior as it’s spread across many classes.

 Understanding Coupling

-Afferent coupling: High afferent coupling means the module is a hub.
-Many callers depend on its interface.
-Changes to that interface ripple widely.
-Mitigate by defining a narrow, stable public API and hiding internals.
+Afferent coupling: High afferent coupling makes a module a hub, with many dependents.
+Changes ripple widely.
+Mitigate by defining a narrow, stable API and hiding internals.

 Dependency direction: Dependencies should point inward toward the domain.
 Domain code should not depend on infrastructure (database, HTTP client, UI framework).
 Inversion keeps the core logic independent of delivery mechanisms.

-Inheritance depth: Deep inheritance (5+ levels) distributes behavior across many classes.
-A change to a base class affects all descendants.
-Composition and shallow inheritance (2 to 3 levels) are easier to reason about.
+Inheritance depth: Deep inheritance (5+ levels) spreads behavior through many classes, with changes affecting all descendants.
+Composition and shallow inheritance (2-3 levels) are easier to understand.

 Why Low Coupling Helps

-Low coupling means changes stay local.
-Fix a bug in one module without touching ten others.
-Low depth means you can understand a module without tracing a long dependency chain.
-Clear boundaries (presentation, domain, data) prevent skip-layer imports that bypass intended structure.
+Low coupling means changes stay local; fix bugs in one module without affecting others.
+Low depth allows understanding a module without tracing long dependencies.
+Clear boundaries (presentation, domain, data) prevent skip-layer imports.

 Trade-offs for Coupling

-Some coupling is inevitable.
-The goal is to minimize it where change is likely.
-Stable, rarely-changing modules can tolerate higher coupling.
-Modules that change often benefit from isolation.
+Some coupling is inevitable, but aim to minimize it where change occurs.
+Stable modules tolerate higher coupling; frequently changing ones benefit from isolation.

 Quick Check: Coupling

-• Why should domain code not depend on infrastructure?
+- Why should the domain code not depend on the infrastructure?

-Answer guidance: Ideal result: You understand that coupling amplifies change cost and that dependency direction matters.
-If your architecture has no clear boundaries, consider defining layers.
+Answer guidance: Ideal result: Coupling increases change cost and dependency direction matters.
+If your architecture lacks clear boundaries, consider defining layers.

 Section 5: Code Smell Density

-Code smells are surface indicators of deeper design problems.
-They don’t always mean the code is wrong, but they suggest areas to inspect.
-Common smells include god classes, long methods, feature envy, inappropriate intimacy, shotgun surgery, and dead code.
+Code smells are indicators of deeper design issues.
+They don’t always mean the code is wrong but highlight areas to check.
+Common ones include god classes, long methods, feature envy, inappropriate intimacy, shotgun surgery, and dead code.

-A god class has 500+ lines and many responsibilities.
-Changing one concern risks breaking another.
-Long methods (50+ lines) hide multiple concepts and are hard to test.
-Feature envy occurs when a method uses another object’s data more than its own, suggesting the logic belongs elsewhere.
-Shotgun surgery means one change requires edits in many files, indicating scattered related logic.
+A god class with 500+ lines has many responsibilities, risking breaking other features when changed.
+Long methods (50+ lines) conceal multiple concepts and are hard to test.
+Feature envy happens when methods use another object’s data more than their own, indicating misplaced logic.
+Shotgun surgery involves making many edits for a single change, showing scattered related logic.

 Understanding Code Smells

-God classes and long methods: Split by responsibility.
-Extract helpers with descriptive names.
-Aim for classes under 300 lines and methods under 30 lines for hot paths.
+God classes and long methods: Split by responsibility, use helpers with descriptive names, and keep classes under 300 lines and methods under 30 lines for hot paths.

-Feature envy and inappropriate intimacy: Move behavior to the object that owns the data.
+Feature envy and inappropriate intimacy: Move behavior to the data-owning object.
 Use interfaces to hide internals.
-Avoid classes that reach into each other’s private state.
+Avoid classes accessing each other’s private state.

 Dead code: Remove unused functions and commented-out blocks.
-Version control preserves history; dead code adds noise and confusion.
+Version control preserves history; dead code causes noise and confusion.

 Why Addressing Smells Helps